larryaasen/upgrader/README.md

 Tapping the LATER button just closes the alert allowing the alert to be displayed sometime in the future.

 Tapping the UPDATE NOW button takes the user to the App Store (iOS) or Google Play Store (Android) where the user is expected to initiate the update process.

+On Android, you can also use the [In-App Update](#in-app-update) feature instead of directing users to the Play Store.

 ## Alert Example